theobori/terraform-teeworlds/README.md

 sv_gametype ctf
 ```

-Now you can build and run the Go application, check the `-h` flag if needed.
+Now you can build and run the Go application, check the `-h` or `--help` flag if needed.